Go to Homepage

 An exclusive collection of the best Asian hotels, resorts and spas

-Winners of 2023 Smart Travel Asia 20th Anniversary Best in Travel Poll
+Winners of 2024 Smart Travel Asia Best in Travel Poll

 ADVENTURE

-Palawan resorts and dives
+Palawan resorts review and top dives around the islands

 A Palawan resort guide for the intrepid from top-end luxury and child-friendly family resorts to Palawan dives and footprints in white sand.
+More on El Nido Town and the area.

 Visit our Fackbook pagePrintE-mail PageHotel ContactsSlide Show